 - The plume shape is vertically symmetrical about the plume line.

-In air pollution meteorology, a fanning plume occurs under stable atmospheric conditions, where the environmental lapse rate is less than the adiabatic lapse rate.
+In air pollution meteorology, a fanning plume occurs under stable atmospheric conditions.
+This happens where the environmental lapse rate is less than the adiabatic lapse rate.

-- Fannin plume types are formed at extreme inversion conditions owing to a negative lapse rate.
+- Formed at extreme inversion conditions owing to a negative lapse rate.

 - When the environment is under conditions of inversion, a stable environment occurs just above the stack, and the plume moves horizontally rather than upwards.